-Mark joined the Becket team in 2011 and splits his time as an associate professor at The Catholic University of America, Columbus School of Law.
-Mark teaches constitutional law, religious liberty, torts, and evidence.
-He has been voted Teacher of the Year three years in a row by the Law School’s Student Bar Association.
+Mark joined the Becket team in 2011 and has served as President since 2018.
+He is also a Professor of Law at the Catholic University of America, Columbus School of Law, where he is co-director of the Center for Religious Liberty, and has served as a Visiting Professor of Law at Harvard Law School.
+He teaches constitutional law, religious liberty, and evidence, and has been voted Teacher of the Year three times by the Law School’s Student Bar Association.

-Prior to joining Becket, Mark served as counsel for the litigation department and the intellectual property litigation practice group of WilmerHale LLP.
-His practice focused on complex civil and appellate litigation with a particular emphasis on intellectual property and First Amendment issues.
-Prior to joining WilmerHale, he served as law clerk to the Hon.
-Stephen F. Williams, senior circuit judge for the U.S. Court of Appeals for the D.C.
+Prior to joining Becket, Mark served as counsel for WilmerHale LLP and a law clerk to the Hon.
+Stephen F. Williams of the U.S. Court of Appeals for the D.C.
 Circuit.
-Prior to that, Mark was an editor of the Harvard Law Review, and earned his J.D. from Harvard Law School and B.A. from Princeton University, both with honors.
+He earned his J.D. from Harvard Law School and B.A. from Princeton University, both with honors.